 - strength training with light weights

 If you suspect you have arthritis, make an appointment with your doctor.
-If arthritis is making it hard to complete daily tasks, you may have developed an arthritis-related disability.
+If arthritis makes it hard to complete daily tasks, you may have developed an arthritis-related disability.
 Ask your doctor for more information about disability laws and support resources.
 You may qualify for special accommodations to help you manage your condition.